AlvaroRuizDelgado/Morse/Morse_webservice.md

       Needs text field and trigger button.
 - [x] Take it down, re-create it.
 - [x] Re-create it through HEAT.
-- [x] Configure it through Ansible
+- [x] Configure it through Ansible.
 - [ ] Connect HEAT and Ansible.
 - [ ] Add second web-server and load balancer.
 - [ ] Provision database node.